laurenwisniewski/DS4002-Project-3/README.md

 # Implementing Similar Image Search Across Fashion Images Using CNN-Based Autoencoder

 ##
 1. DATA folder: Our DATA folder includes a "Data" file with a link to the description of our dataset on the Keras website since we loaded our dataset directly from the Keras library.
+There is also a description of the dataset and class labels in our Data Appendix in this folder.
 2. SCRIPTS folder: Includes DS_PROJECT_3.ipynb, which holds all the source code for loading and preprocessing the data, building and training the CNN-based autoencoder, generating test image embeddings, and displaying similar test images.
 3. OUTPUT folder: Contains plots generated during the initial exploratory data analysis (EDA) of the dataset.